ekenkel/dog-identifier/README.md

 - 20% validation set

 After resizing the images to be 128 x 128 px, I trained using the ConvNeXt-22k convolution neural network and 18 epochs.

+I previously used the ResNet architecture with 18 layers and 25 epochs, but was only able to get 63% accuracy.